-Schizophrenia has three distinct phases, which share some overlapping symptoms.
-The three stages are prodromal, active, and residual.
+The three stages of schizophrenia are prodromal, active, and residual.
 Diagnosing the stages of schizophrenia is important for an individual to receive the proper treatment to manage their condition.

 Schizophrenia is a chronic mental illness that affects an estimated